3L1-23/SSH-Automation-CISCO/README.md

 ### Can be used for any device that supports ssh but purpose built for Cisco switches/routers

 #### Getting Started
-1. You need python3, pip3, and exscript
+1. You need python3, pip3, and exscript.
+If on Windows view "Using WSL 2 on Windows"
     - pip3 - https://www.makeuseof.com/tag/install-pip-for-python/
         - sudo apt install python3-pip
     - exscript -  https://github.com/knipknap/exscript.git